YangPuckUIT/OOP-Java/README.md

 - **Theory**: Lecture slides and example Java programs demonstrating OOP concepts.
 - **Practice**: Lab exercises with reference documents and Java source code implementations.

-## What this repository covers:

-- Understanding Object-Oriented Programming concepts
-- Designing and implementing classes and objects
-- Applying encapsulation, inheritance, polymorphism, and abstraction
-- Working with abstract classes and interfaces
-- Practicing Java programming through lab assignments

 ## Technologies Used